My name is Matt and I live in this beautiful city we will talk about today.

 Quite frank, I want to scare you a bit for your own good and safety.
 But at the same time, I want you to get excited about this unique way to explore the city.

 Furthermore, at the end of this guide, you will definitely be fired up to hop on and ride off.
-Because, if anything, Barcelona on a vespa is just amazing.
+Because, if anything, this city on two motorized wheels is just amazing.
 It is simply the best way to get around!

 In a nutshell: